13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

-Soy, which can be found in tofu, soy milk, sprouts, and edamame is low in salt and a great source of protein and B vitamins but also contains phytoestrogens.
-These can disrupt the body’s hormones and throw them out of balance causing breakouts, skin irritation, and an acceleration of aging.
-Eat soy foods in moderation and choose organic, non-GMO sources.
+Soy, found in tofu, soy milk, sprouts, and edamame, is low in salt and a great source of protein and B vitamins.
+However, it also contains phytoestrogens, which can disrupt the body’s hormones and throw them out of balance.
+This hormonal imbalance can lead to breakouts, skin irritation, and an acceleration of aging, particularly in individuals with sensitive skin or hormonal conditions.

-11. Sugar and Sweet Treats
+11. Sugar & Sweet Treats

 provided by Shutterstock